About Me

 "Mathematics is the most beautiful and most powerful creation of the human spirit," Stefan Banach once beautifully stated.
 As a young boy, I was fascinated as I learned about mathematics and its application in the world.
 It soon became something that I yearned for as it helped me analyze solve problems with precision, rigor, and critical thinking.

 I am Oscar J. Escobar and am an applied mathematician.
+But, I also like to think as myself as an avid computer scientist and coder.
 I love football (i.e. soccer) and am a huge fan of Real Madrid.
 In my spare time, I like to cook, watch series and movies, play the piano and guitar, and learn new things.

 Skills

 Here is an overview of my skills.
-Feel free to also look at my résumé.
+Feel free to also look at my résumé.- Python, SQL, C++

 Education